dariomrk/Internship-19-Snouter/README.md

 ### Applying existing migrations

-Open the Package Manager Console, change the Default project to `Data` and execute: `Update-Database`.
+Open the Package Manager Console, change the default project to `Data` and execute: `Update-Database`.